rogue707Dev/django-gdaps/docs/Installation.rst

 .. code-block:: python

-    WEBPACK_LOADER = {}
+    WEBPACK_LOADER = {

-You can leave that empty by now, it's just that it has to exist.
+        'DEFAULT': {
+            'STATS_FILE': os.path.join(BASE_DIR, "frontend", 'webpack-stats.json'),
+        }
+    }
+This is because django(-webpack-loader) needs to find the info file webpack creates at each compile, so that files can be recognized by django's reloading mechanism.

 Another section is needed for GDAPS:

 .. code-block:: python